ucdavis/FairMLCourse/Blog.md

 * And each of the corners has either b<sub>1</sub> = 0 or b<sub>2</sub> = 0.
 This means we're not using one of
  the features, i.e. we've done *feature selection* and *dimension reduction*.
 This is appealing, to try to prevent overfitting.

+All right, then what about the right-hand picture?

+* Here the constraint is b<sub>1</sub><sub>2</sub> + b<sub>2</sub><sub>2</sub> &leq; d.
+* ^ No corners here.
+The b we choose--again, smallest ellipse subject to be within the circle--will almost certainly have neither b<sub>1</sub> = 0 nor b<sub>2</sub> = 0, thus no dimension reduction.
+* We still do attain shrinkage, and ridge is much easier to compute, so it is still popular.

+For either LASSO or ridge, how do we choose the hyperparameter?
+As usual, one way is to do cross-validation.
+We try various values of d, recording the test set accuracy that each gives us in the holdout set, choosing whatever d gives us the smallest value.